cabouelw/codewise.ai/ENV_SETUP.md

 ## Overview

-This guide explains how to configure your environment variables for the Codewise.ai AI Tools Platform.
+This guide explains how to configure your environment variables for the codewise-ai.vercel.app AI Tools Platform.

 ---